theaddonn/discord-webhook2/README.md

 }
 ```

-More can be found in the [examples' directory](https://github.com/Adrian8115/discord-webhook2/tree/main/examples).
+More examples can be found in the examples directory [discord-webhook2/examples](https://github.com/Adrian8115/discord-webhook2/tree/main/examples).

 ### Contributing

 Contributing is always appreciated.
-Feel free to create issues or open a pull request at any time.
+Feel free to create issues or open pull requests at any time.